-Neurofeedback has shown improvement in PTSD, addictions, ADHD, learning disabilities, epilepsy, autism, mood disorders, addictions, eating disorders, OCD and more.
+Neurofeedback has shown improvement in developmental trauma, PTSD, addictions, ADHD, learning disabilities, autism, mood disorders, addictions, eating disorders, OCD and more.

 Neurofeedback is biofeedback on the electrical activity of the brain.
 Neurofeedback or EEG biofeedback, is a self regulation technique in which the individual learns to alter her/his brain activity.
 During the training, an electrode(s) are placed in a predetermined location on the scalp, and the brain activity (EEG signal) is being measured, i.e. protocol.
 The brain activity is fed to the computer and gets analyzed.
 When the brain activity is “good” the individual receives in real time a visual and audio reward.
 Over time, the individual learn to alter his/her brain activity.
 These changes may improve the cognition, emotions and behavior functioning.